hcuk94/henry-personal-website/_drafts/Adding-Comment-Functionality-to-My-Static-Jekyll-Blog-Using-Staticman.md

 Last but not least, the [Staticman documentation](https://staticman.net/docs/) itself is of course very helpful, and if you're serious about setting up Staticman for yourself, you should read it to understand all the configurable options available to you.

 Also worth noting, MadeMistakes have posted a [follow-up article](https://mademistakes.com/mastering-jekyll/static-comments-improved/) which covers some extra things you can do such as threaded comments.

+If you've read this far, thanks for sticking with me, and feel free to use the comments section below to try out the end result!